Skip to main content

 Overview - Vascular dementia

 Dementia is caused by different diseases of the brain.
-These diseases affect the parts of the brain which are used for learning, memory and language.
+These diseases affect the parts of the brain that are used for learning, memory and language.

 Vascular dementia is a common type of dementia caused by reduced blood flow to the brain.

-Vascular dementia tends to get worse over time.
-But it is sometimes possible to slow it down.
+Vascular dementia usually gets worse over time.
+But it may be possible to slow down the progression of symptoms.

 Symptoms of vascular dementia